classvsoftware/under-new-management/README.md

 Extension developers are [constantly getting offers to buy their extensions](https://github.com/extesy/hoverzoom/discussions/670).
 In nearly every case, the people buying these extensions want to rip off the existing users.

-**The users of these extensions have no idea the extension they have installed is compromised.**
+**The users of these extensions have no idea an installed extension has changed hands, and may now be compromised.**

 Under New Management gives users notice of the change of ownership, giving them a chance to make an informed decision about the software they're using.